Higher Healing: Medical Marijuana Revenue Statistics

 But you’ve probably also heard about the benefits of marijuana, and how it can actually be used for medicinal purposes.

-While some still argue on whether or not different weed strains should be available on pharmacy shelves, 41 states, together with Washington DC and four (out of five) US territories have already done it, and they're making a fine profit out of it.
+While some still argue on whether or not different weed strains should be available on pharmacy shelves, 40 states, together with Washington DC and three US territories had already done it by 2025, and they're making a fine profit out of it.

 So instead of focusing on the pros and cons of the plant itself, we turn our heads to the hard data and offer you some insight into how profitable the industry is and will become.

-- 8 out of 10 Americans live in a county with at least one cannabis dispensary.
+- 7.9 out of 10 Americans lived in a county with at least one cannabis dispensary in 2025.

 (Statista)